 With the demise of Marxism and the end of the Cold War, these same Latin American groups have lost steam and credibility.
 Labor unions are becoming isolated as democratization begins to take hold in several nations, along with greater economic prosperity.
-Leftist academics are finding fewer opportunities to promote anti-US media criticism as liberalization, privatization, and deregulation takes hold across the communication sectors.
+Leftist academics are finding fewer opportunities to promote anti-US media criticism as liberalization, privatization, and deregulation take hold across the communication sectors.
 Latin American academics tend to write flourishing and lengthy essays critical of American culture with little, if any, empirical data to support their assertions.
 Today, change is bringing greater media choice, more advertising, less government ownership, and reduced regulatory control of electronic media across Latin America.

-The role of media and culture, plus their impact on economic growth in Latin America, has been demonstrated in the literature.
-Cultural change and economic change are linked, but as David Holman points out, "[T]he 'McDonaldisation' of all societies is possibly inevitable, but it is possible to eat McDonald burgers, and to wear jeans, without losing any of the most cherished aspects of the national culture."6 Yet historically Latin American communication scholars have been among the most critical and particularly anti-United States, in their writings.
+The roles of media and culture, together with their impact on economic growth in Latin America, have been demonstrated in the literature.
+Cultural change and economic change are linked, but as David Holman points out, "the 'McDonaldisation' of all societies is possibly inevitable, but it is possible to eat McDonald burgers, and to wear jeans, without losing any of the most cherished aspects of the national culture."7 Yet historically Latin American communication scholars have been among the most critical of the United States, even anti-United States, in their writings.
 The vast majority work from a Marxist platform, which is now stale and suspect with the end of the Cold War.
 Yet some continue their diatribes, not appreciating how substantially the global communication scene has changed.

-What follows is a dramatic example of how the Cold-War atmosphere framed media activities involving Washington and a Latin American nation, in this case Chile.
+What follows is a dramatic example of how the Cold War atmosphere framed media activities in relation to Washington and a Latin American nation, in this case Chile.

-Chile: US Government Media Interaction
+Chile-US Government Media Interaction

-The 1973 military coup in Chile during the Cold War provides an example of the US government's concern, influence, and backstage role in the US media when dealing with foreign events.
-In this case, as in others, it is important to realize that frequently the US press corps has little background knowledge, local information or sources, cultural awareness, or even native language skills as preparation for breaking foreign stories.
-In the past, this weakness frequently was addressed by willing and well-trained US embassy staffers who provided background briefings to visiting US journalists in order to furnish them with "off the record" information and help them establish meetings and interviews.
+The 1973 military coup in Chile during the Cold War provides an example of the US government's concern, influence, and backstage role in the US media in dealing with foreign events.
+In this case, as in others, it is important to realize that frequently the US press corps has little background knowledge, local information or sources, cultural awareness, or even native language skills in preparation for breaking foreign stories.
+In the past, this weakness was frequently addressed by willing and well-trained US embassy staffers who provided background briefings to visiting US journalists in order to furnish them with "off the record" information and to help them establish meetings and interviews.
 The information generally was selected to frame, support, and promote US position and foreign policy objectives abroad.
 Although there is nothing intrinsically wrong with this practice, problems develop when journalists write their stories or file their video clips without acknowledging the substantial influence or assistance of US embassy personnel.

-From 1970 to 1973, the United States government sought to assist in the overthrow of Chile's democratically elected leftist government.
-The United States was hostile to Chilean president Salvadore Allende, whom US President Richard Nixon had labeled a communist threat.
-According to the US State Department, Allende had to be removed, or he could set an example and communism could spread across South America.
+From 1970 to 1973, the US government sought to assist in the overthrow of Chile's democratically elected leftist government.
+The United States was hostile to Chilean president Salvador Allende, whom US President Richard Nixon had labeled a communist threat.
+According to the US State Department, Allende had to be removed or he might set an example, and communism spread across South America.
 When the Chilean military seized power in September 1973, the US government supported General Augusto Pinochet, despite the fact that he had been associated with many nefarious crimes, including supporting Chilean death squads.
 Pinochet subsequently ruled Chile for 17 years.

-Without detailing the specific role of the Central Intelligence Agency (CIA), it is instructive to examine its relationship with the US media in Chile.
+The specific role of the CIA cannot be detailed, but it is instructive to examine its relationship with the US media in Chile.
 Prior to and during the revolution, the CIA directed its Chilean station chief to engage in propaganda.
 He was to spread misinformation when it suited US objectives.
 According to the New York Times: